New Brunswick Startup Improves Public Safety with Artificial Intelligence

 We sat down with James to learn more.

-ONB: Let’s begin with how the idea for EhEye came about?
+ONB: How did the idea for EhEye come about?

 Stewart: I have been an auxiliary police officer for 13 years, and spent over three years as a Crime Analyst.
 The technology used by police has come a long way, but it still has a way to go in terms of better leveraging data.
 The idea for EhEye has been percolating in my mind for a decade.
 I attempted something similar years ago but the technology wasn’t there yet; it is now.
 There have been so many advancements in Big Data, and many companies are now open sourcing their AI libraries.
 As a result, we have been able to make our own unique software a reality.

 Tell us about the Smart Cities mission.